Israeli–Palestinian peace process: Palestinian views on the peace process

-Palestinians trace the conflict's origins and peace efforts to the 1948 Arab–Israeli war and the issue of Palestinian refugees.
+Palestinians trace their struggle to the 1948 Arab–Israeli war and the Palestinian refugees it created.
 By the late 1970s, most Palestinian leaders and Arab states had come to support a two-state solution alongside Israel.
-The PLO gradually moved from calls for the "destruction" of Israel toward acceptance of coexistence with Israel, though the right of return for refugees has remained central to Palestinian positions.
+The PLO gradually moved from calls for the "destruction" of Israel toward acceptance of coexistence with Israel.
+But the right of return for refugees has remained central to Palestinian positions.
 Continuing Israeli settlement activity in the West Bank has been cited by Palestinians and international observers as a major obstacle to realizing a future Palestinian state.